orchestra-io/sample-kohana/README.md

-# Kohana PHP Framework, version 3.2 (development)
+# Kohana PHP Framework, version 3.2

-This is the current development version of [Kohana](http://kohanaframework.org/).
+## Running on Orchestra

-For the most current release, see the 3.1/master branch.
+Kohana will run on Orchestra easily with 2 minor changes to the bootstrap file.
+The first is to change the cache_dir to use the system temp directory with `sys_get_temp_dir()`.
+You will also need to decide what to do with application logging.
+You can either use `sys_get_temp_dir()` again, or use an external logging service.